Meeting Minutes for July 11, 2022

 ELEVENTH ORDER OF BUSINESS Supervisor Requests/Comments

 Supervisor Martin would like a copy of the Engineer’s report referred to in Resolution 2022-06, and Supervisor Linda Stuart will send it to him.
-He also asked District Manager Teague if he had heard from George Petit, who has an interest in serving on the Board, and he stated that he had not.
+He also asked District Manager Teague if he had heard from George Pattee, who has an interest in serving on the Board, and he stated that he had not.